coffmarp/coffmarp.github.io/README.md

 # My Personal Website
-Just a small AppEngine project to host all of my projects and some basic info about me.
+Just a small website to host all of my projects and some basic info about me.